jhradilek/emacs-mallard-snippets/README.markdown

-# Emacs Snippets
+# Emacs Snippets for Mallard

 ## Description

-The **emacs-snippets** repository provides a collection of code snippets for **Emacs**.
-In particular, it provides snippets for the following major modes and languages:

-*  **nxml-mode/Mallard** — Snippets for the Mallard XML language according to [Mallard 1.0 DRAFT (as of 2013-02-11)](http://projectmallard.org/1.0/index.html).
+The **emacs-mallard-snippets** repository provides Emacs snippets for the Mallard XML language according to [Mallard 1.0 DRAFT](http://projectmallard.org/1.0/index.html) as of 11 February 2013.

 ## Installation

 **Important:** A working installation of the **YASnippet** template system for Emacs is required for these snippets to work.
 Refer to the [YASnippet repository](https://github.com/capitaomorte/yasnippet) for information on how to install, configure, and use it.

-To install snippets for a particular mode, change into the directory with your local copy of this repository, and copy the directory named after the selected Emacs mode into the directory you configured for snippets.
-For example, to install the snippets for the **nxml-mode** to the **~/.emacs.d/snippets/** directory, type:
+To install the snippets, change to the directory with your local copy of this repository and copy the **snippets/nxml-mode/** directory into the directory you configured for snippets.
+For example, to install the snippets to the **~/.emacs.d/snippets/** directory, type:

-    cp -R nxml-mode ~/.emacs.d/snippets/
+    cp -R snippets/nxml-mode/ ~/.emacs.d/snippets/

 To load the snippets in Emacs, use the following Emacs command: